Dwarf ale glass: Purpose and appearance

 A collection of 18th century English dwarf ale glasses.

 Drinking glasses reserved for one particular alcoholic drink is a relatively modern concept.
 Dwarf ale glasses would have been used for other beverages in addition to ale.
 They are characterized by the presence of a funnel (or rounded funnel) bowl with a short, rudimentary or vestigial stem.
 They are typically 125 mm in height and hold around 100 mL of liquid.
 There are many exceptions to this rule, though.

 By modern standards, dwarf ale glasses may seem small when compared to tankards, pint glasses and other contemporary ale and beer glasses.
 In a historical context, however, small drinking glasses were reserved for strong alcoholic beverages, and they were especially fitting for strong ale.
 In recent years, there has been a significant cultural shift in this matter.
 This is best exemplified by the sevenfold increase in wine glass capacity over the last 300 years.

-The underside of a conical foot on an 18th century (c1780) dwarf ale glass.
-This shows a broken pontil mark, air bubbles and a tiny inclusion of grit.

 Owing to the large time period in which they were produced, dwarf ale glasses are varied in their appearance.
 A common form is the wrythen (twisted) dwarf ale glass, which is encountered with tight or wide wrythening on the bowl.
 In addition, the wrythen-moulding can extend from the bowl to the stem of the glass or be limited to half of the bowl.
 A rare type is the flammiform (flame-like gadrooning) dwarf ale glass, which was popular at the turn of the 18th century.
 Other forms are frequently found engraved with hop cone and barley ear motifs.
 Early glasses are often adorned with a conical folded foot, but this is not necessarily a prerequisite of age.
 Moreover, some 19th century glasses possess a folded foot.

-The underside of a folded foot on an 18th century (c1750) ale glass.

-Age and dating
+Age and chronology

 The glasses were made and used from the late 17th century into the 19th century.

 Determining the age dwarf ale glasses is challenging due to them being manufactured throughout the 18th century and into the 19th in high numbers.
 Some dwarf ale glasses can be reliably dated as early examples.
 In particular, those possessing winged or propeller knops are attributed to the late 17th and early 18th century.
 Dwarf ale glasses with gadrooned wrythening, including those with a flammiform fringe, are often dated as early to mid-18th century.
 Indeed, some authors go further and attribute heavy gadrooning as being indicative of earlier examples (late 17th century).
 However, others note that flammifrom glasses were made throughout the 18th century.

-Interestingly, 'Twisted ales' are listed in bankruptcy sales from 1823.
-This probably refers to wrythen ale glasses, which are still commonly found in antique shops and online auction sites.
+Contemporaneous descriptions of drinking glasses are generally vague by modern standards.
+However, 'Twisted ales' are listed in bankruptcy sales from 1823.
+This likely refers to wrythen ale glasses, which are still commonly found in antique shops and online auction sites.